 How does your sportswear compare?
 Get started to monitor where you sit within your competitors.

-The digital customer knows where to buy the cheapest product and when the best sales are, making it harder for retailers to entice them with full price product.
-While hard to do, breaking the discounting cycle means fewer markdowns eating into your margin.
-This is something Lululemon has executed from the get-go.
-Even at peak sale periods such as Black Friday and Mid Season sale, Lululemon has the lowest proportion of product discounted compared to other activewear retailers.
+The digital consumer knows where to buy the cheapest product and when the best sales are, making it harder for retailers to entice them with full price products.
+While hard to do, breaking the promotional cycle means fewer markdowns eating into your margin, something more retailers are considering as they recession-proof their discounting strategies to survive COVID.

 So, what’s next?